gridgain/nodejs-thin-client/README.md

 ### Run AuthTlsExample Executor ###

-It requires running GridGain server with non-default configuration (authentication and TLS switched on).
+Active GridGain server node with non-default configuration is required (authentication and TLS switched on).

 If the server runs locally:
 - setup the server to accept TLS.
 During the setup use `keystore.jks` and `truststore.jks` certificates from `nodejs-thin-client/examples/certs/` folder.
 Password for the files: `123456`